dib-lab/2020-paper-sourmash-gather/manuscript.md

-LINS framework (cite, cite).  sourmash can also readily incorporate updates to taxonomies, e.g. the frequent updates to the NCBI taxonomy, without requiring expensive reanalysis of the primary metagenome data or even redoing the min-set-cov computation.
-Interestingly, the framing of taxonomic classification as a minimum set cover problem may also avoid the loss of taxonomic resolution that affects k-mer- and read-based approaches (cite cite); this is because we apply LCA _after_ reads and k-mers have been assigned to individual genomes.
+LINS framework (cite, cite).  sourmash can also readily incorporate updates to taxonomies, e.g. the frequent updates to the NCBI taxonomy, without requiring expensive reanalysis of the primary metagenome data or the min-set-cov computation.
+Interestingly, the framing of taxonomic classification as a minimum set cover problem may also avoid the loss of taxonomic resolution that affects k-mer- and read-based approaches (cite cite); this is because we apply LCA _after_ reads and k-mers have been assigned to individual genomes, and choose entire *genomes* based on a greedy best-match-first approach.

-Finally, as the underlying min-set-cov implementation supports custom databases, it is straightforward to support taxonomic analysis using custom databases and/or custom taxonomic assignments.
-Indeed, sourmash already supports this natively.
+Finally, as the underlying min-set-cov implementation supports custom databases, it is straightforward to support taxonomic analysis using custom databases and/or custom taxonomic assignments. (sourmash already supports this natively.)

 ## Algorithm is simple, computational performance is great

-The algorithms underlying both _Scaled MinHash_ and the greedy min-set-cov solution are simple to describe and straightforward to implement.
+The algorithms underlying both _Scaled MinHash_ and the greedy min-set-cov approximation are simple to describe and straightforward to implement.
 This increases the likelihood of correct implementation, provides opportunities for independent optimization of data structures, and simplifies interoperability between different implementations.

-We provide two implementations with this paper: sourmash, a fully supported open source implementation with command-line, Python and Rust APIs; and smol, a much shorter Rust implementation for demonstration purposes.

-## sourmash supports large scale data analysis

-We provide a robust implementation in sourmash that performs well in practice and supports a wide variety of use cases (see performacne in appendix, docs and tutorials at sourmash.rtfd.io, installation via pip and conda).
+In the sourmash software package, we provide a mature and optimized implementation that implements all of the operations above.  sourmash performs well in practice and supports a wide variety of use cases (see performance in appendix, docs and tutorials at sourmash.rtfd.io, and installation instructions for pip and conda).
+The sourmash project also provides large scale databases for NCBI and GTDB taxonomies.

-Taxonomic profiling is fundamentally limited by the availability of reference datasets, even if new reference datasets can be derived from clustering possible organisms based on sequence data in metagenomes [@milanese_microbial_2019].
-The sourmash project provides large scale databases for NCBI and GTDB taxonomies, and supports search of all available genomes.

 ## Limitations of our approach